CDs at a glance

-At a glanceA certificate of deposit, or CD, is an excellent way to save money and earn a higher interest rate than you would with most money market investments.
+A CD is an excellent way to save money and earn a higher interest rate than you would with a savings or money market account.
 The drawback is that CDs are not liquid; you're tying up your funds for a period of time, and if you cash out early you'll lose interest and possibly principal.

-When the term expires, you can cash out or roll over the CD for another term.
+When the term expires, you can cash out, or roll over the CD for another term.

 - Earn higher interest rate than money market accounts.

-- Time-based fixed income.
+- Offer time-based fixed income.

-- Hands off investment until CD matures.
+- Require you to keep hands off your investment until the CD matures.

-- FDIC insured up to $250,000 per individual.
+- Are FDIC-insured up to $250,000 per individual.

-- Available at banks and online.
+- Are available at brick-and-mortar banks and online.

-Generally, it's not a good idea to buy a CD with a term of more than five years.
-The interest rate situation could change dramatically during that time and you could get stuck with a long-term, low-rate CD.
+Generally, it's not a good idea to buy a CD with a term of more than 5 years.
+The interest rate situation could change dramatically during that time and you could find yourself stuck with a long-term, low-rate CD.